ocrmypdf/OCRmyPDF/docs/index.rst

 OCRmyPDF documentation
 ======================

-OCRmyPDF adds an optical charcter recognition (OCR) text layer to scanned PDF files, allowing them to be searched.
+OCRmyPDF adds an optical character recognition (OCR) text layer to scanned PDF files, allowing them to be searched.

 PDF is the best format for storing and exchanging scanned documents.